 There are many options for setting up a business entity when beginning work as an independent contractor.
-And depending on your situation, it may make more sense just to file as self-employed without creating a formal business entity.
+Depending on your situation, it may make more sense just to file as self-employed without creating a formal business entity.

-Emergency medicine physician Dr. Jim Mock chose to go the S corp route.
+Emergency medicine physician Dr. Jim Mock chose to create an S corp.
 He’s found for him, there are tax advantages.
 He pays himself a monthly base salary, and if he exceeds his base salary he does a shareholder distribution that’s taxed a little differently than his base salary.

 “Of course, I coordinate all of that with my accountant to be within federal regulations and tax laws,” he says.

-Have a locum tenens tax plan before you start working locums
+Have a tax plan before you start working locums

-After 25 years in private practice, family medicine physician Dr. Marye McCroskey was ready to try something different.
+After nearly 30 years in private practice, family medicine physician Dr. Marye McCroskey was ready to try something different.
 She decided to try her hand at locum tenens, but she and her husband didn’t jump into it without some pre-planning.